DESIGN STORIES

 - The Honest Boundary

-Vinyl skins are not designed to absorb heavy impact.
+Vinyl phone skins are not designed for heavy impact.
+They are thin by design.

-• Visual customization
+• Allowing visual customization

-• Long-term cosmetic protection
+• Providing long-term cosmetic protection

 - How Skins and Cases Work Together

-The skin remains visible
+The skin stays visible

-The device finish is preserved underneath
+The device finish remains pristine

 - The Takeaway